cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## Sharding {#sec-daf-shard}

 In order to protect the privacy of its measurements, a DAF Client shards its measurements into a sequence of input shares.
-The `measurement_to_input_shares` method is used for this purpose.
+The `shard` method is used for this purpose.

-* `Daf.measurement_to_input_shares(input: Measurement, rand:
-  Bytes[Daf.RAND_SIZE]) -> tuple[Bytes, Vec[Bytes]]` is the randomized sharding
+* `Daf.shard(input: Measurement, rand: Bytes[Daf.RAND_SIZE]) -> tuple[Bytes,
-  algorithm run by each Client.
+  Vec[Bytes]]` is the randomized sharding algorithm run by each Client.
 The input `rand` consists of the random bytes consumed by the algorithm.
 This value MUST be generated using a cryptographically secure pseudorandom number generator (CSPRNG).
 It consumes the measurement and produces a "public share", distributed to each of the Aggregators, and a corresponding sequence of input shares, one for each Aggregator.
 The length of the output vector MUST be `SHARES`.

 ~~~~
     Client